kolarski/codding-conventions/javascript.md

 Faster execution time and HTML uses double quotes.

+We sould use double quotes in *.jhtml files as many editors (Notepad++) does not render properly single quotes.

 ### Braces

 Opening braces go on the same line as the statement.